armindojr/pure-gen/docs/started/what-is.md

 Pure Gen main purpose is to provide fake data for you to be used in automation tests frameworks.
 It can be used as dataset generator too with CLI tools provided.

 This project is derivative from [Faker.js](https://github.com/Marak/faker.js) and that's why most of that code is here.
-This project was created to update some features inside original repo and extends its functionality.
+This project is created to update some features inside original repo and extends its functionality.

 ### API Documentation
 - [Docs](https://armindojr.github.io/pure-gen/)